adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>

-For a Euler cycle to exist, each vertex needs at least two incident edges, one to go away from the vertex and one to return to the vertex.
+For an Euler cycle to exist, each vertex needs at least two incident edges, one to go away from the vertex and one to return to the vertex.
 A simple example is shown in Example 1 where there are three vertices, all connected.
 An Euler cycle can be identified as $1,2,3,1$.

 <p align="center" width="100%">